It’s Official: Longboat Key Hands the Keys to a Decorated Soldier as Tipton Prepares His Exit

 A search of one

 When Tipton first told commissioners in April that he intended to step down, the board faced the standard fork in the road: hire a national recruiting firm and run a months-long competition, or do something faster and more personal.
-With more than four decades of Florida local-government relationships at his disposal, Tipton offered to do the recruiting himself.
+With more than four decades of Florida local-government relationships at his disposal, Tipton offered to do the recruiting himself — “as has been done the last two town managers,” he reminded the board Monday.
 The board agreed.

 The commission did not hand him a blank check.
 It handed him a profile.
-According to Tipton’s memo to the board, commissioners wanted an experienced public administrator with Florida experience, a coastal background, a strong public-safety and emergency-management résumé, public-utilities experience, and someone capable of nurturing the town’s relationships with both Manatee and Sarasota counties as well as state and federal partners.
+Commissioners wanted an experienced public administrator with Florida experience, a coastal background, a strong public-safety and emergency-management résumé, public-utilities experience, and someone capable of nurturing the town’s relationships with both counties as well as state and federal partners.

-For a community of fiscally literate residents accustomed to scrutinizing every line of the tax bill, the absence of a competitive field is the kind of thing that ordinarily raises eyebrows.
-The town’s wager is that Tipton’s judgment — the very trust that made employees revere him — is itself the credential that justifies skipping the cattle call.
+For a community of fiscally literate residents accustomed to scrutinizing every line of the tax bill, the absence of a competitive field is the kind of thing that ordinarily raises eyebrows — a point the commission addressed head-on Monday rather than around.
+The town’s wager is that Tipton’s judgment, the very trust that made employees revere him, is itself the credential that justifies skipping the cattle call.

 Who is George Landry?